Rochelle spends as much time in the kitchen as she does at a keyboard. It's no surprise that cooking and food are favorite article subjects.

 - 3 oz. low-fat tofu (optional, but it adds a creamy consistency as well as a fat-free protein)

 - Fresh herbs add concentrated phytonutrients and antioxidants to salads.
 Just a dash or a pinch of these flavor powerhouses can give you a nutritional boost.

-- Apple cider vinegar has a tasty tang—but there are a number of flavored vinegars that can also add interest.
-Try a blood orange vinegar, for example, or a raspberry vinegar.
+- Apple cider vinegar has a tasty tang—but there are a number of flavored vinegar that can also add interest.
+Try blood orange vinegar, for example, or raspberry vinegar.

 - Ranch, cheesy or creamy types of dressings often are the worst as far as artificial ingredients are concerned.
 Often, people who like these types can be "converted" to a mild vinaigrette with the addition of a little crumbled feta or real bleu cheese.

-- Extra-virgin olive oil is great, but some others like grapeseed oil is also very healthful.
-High-quality oils are more expensive than the ones used in bottled dressing, but in the long run you will get more servings per dollar out of homemade vinaigrette than the questionable concoctions in a bottle.
+- Extra-virgin olive oil is great, but some others, like grapeseed oil, are also very healthful.
+High-quality oils are more expensive than the ones used in the bottled dressing, but in the long run, you will get more servings per dollar out of homemade vinaigrette than the questionable concoctions in a bottle.
 You will probably find that you like the flavor better too, and you will have the satisfaction of knowing that you have improved your nutrition.
 You can adjust the taste to your own palette.

 - Don't drench your salads.
 The ladle for dressings at salad bars often holds four tablespoons!
 Richly flavored dressings with real ingredients need only be lightly drizzled over salads.
 Expensive processed salad dressings provide the least nutrition per dollar.

 - If it comes in fancy packaging, is heavily advertised, and is promoted by coupons, you are probably paying too much.
 All of those things cost money—and the marketers are still making a profit, perhaps at the expense of your health.